 Pot likker is the broth retrieved from the pot in which greens have been boiled, usually along with plenty of fatback, bacon, or salt pork.
 It is an intense one-two punch of tonic vegetable and unctuous pork, customarily served in small portions as an appetizer or side dish.
-With a hunk of cornbread and an extra measure of salt pork, it is a meal unto itself (in which case this recipe will yield four portions).
+With cornbread and an extra measure of salt pork, it can be a meal unto itself (in which case this recipe will yield four portions).

 3 pounds fresh turnip greens